roman-milk/roman-milk.github.io/rob-and-ellen.md

  The morning?
 Oh yes.
 He stayed with me until one o'clock the next afternoon and when he left my room I was one satisfied lady.
 At one point he said:

  "I see that the good life is catching up with you" and he pointed at the slight bulge of my stomach.
 "It is sexy.
 Good food?"
-Report_Story #2